 - i.
 The administrator on duty will contact the parents/guardians - ii.
-Assigned seating for the remainder of the current quarter, but no less than ten (10) days, whichever is greater - iii.
-Restitution (if applicable) - iv.
-Loss of bus privilege - v.
-A conference with parent/guardian and building principal or assigned designee is required before the student will be allowed back on the bus a.
-1st violation b.
-2nd violation:
+Assigned seating for the remainder of the current quarter, but no less than ten (10) days, whichever is greater a.
+1st violation

+- iii.
+Restitution (if applicable)

+- iv.
+Loss of bus privilege

+- v.
+A conference with parent/guardian and building principal or assigned designee is required before the student will be allowed back on the bus

-4. PENALTY FOR GROUP B: all group B violations will also be subject to consequences of the school discipline code.
+PENALTY FOR GROUP B: all group B violations will also be subject to consequences of the school discipline code.

 - i.
 Loss of bus privileges - ii.
 Assigned seating for remainder of the current quarter, or ten (10) school days, whichever is greater - iii.
 Restitution (if applicable) - iv.
-The building principal or assigned designee will contact the parents/guardians
+The building principal or assigned designee will contact the parents/guardians b.
+2nd violation:

 - i.
 Loss of bus privileges - ii.
 Assigned seating for remainder of the current quarter, or ten (10) school days, whichever is greater - iii.
 Restitution (if applicable) - iv.
 The building principal or assigned designee will contact the parents/guardians - v.
-A conference with parents/guardians, transportation director and administrator on duty is required before the student will be allowed back on the bus be allowed to drive cars to school provided these rules are followed:
+A conference with parents/guardians, transportation director and administrator on duty is required before the student will be allowed back on the bus